Polynomials in categories with pullbacks: Introduction

-The main technical innovation of those sections is to remove any reliance on type theory in the proofs, giving a completely categorical account of the theory.
-In establishing the bicategory structure on $\Polyc{\ca E}$ in section 2 of \cite{GamKock}, the internal language of $\ca E$ is used in an essential way, especially in the proof of proposition(2.9).
-Our development makes no use of the internal language nor of the strengths that play such a central role in \cite{GamKock}.
-Instead we isolate the concept of a distributivity pullback and prove some elementary facts about them.
+The main technical innovation of Sections \ref{sec:elementary} and \ref{sec:Poly-in-Cats} is to remove any reliance on type theory in the proofs, giving a completely categorical account of the theory.
+In establishing the bicategory structure on $\Polyc{\ca E}$ in Section 2 of \cite{GambinoKock-PolynomialFunctors}, the internal language of $\ca E$ is used in an essential way, especially in the proof of Proposition 2.9.
+Our development makes no use of the internal language.
+Instead we isolate the concept of a distributivity pullback in Section \ref{ssec:dpb} and prove some elementary facts about them.
 Armed with this technology we then proceed to give an elementary account of the bicategory of polynomials, and the homomorphism which encodes the formation of associated polynomial functors.
 Our treatment requires only pullbacks in $\ca E$.

-Our second extension to the categorical theory of polynomials is motivated by the fact that $\CAT$ is a 2-category, and our canonical examples are very 2-categorical in flavour.
-Thus in section(\ref{sec:2-categorical-version}) we develop the theory of polynomials within a 2-category $\ca K$ with pullbacks, and the polynomial 2-functors that they determine.
+Our second extension to the categorical theory of polynomials is motivated by the fact that $\Cat$ is a 2-category.
+Thus in Section \ref{ssec:2-categorical-version} we develop the theory of polynomials within a 2-category $\ca K$ with pullbacks, and the polynomial 2-functors that they determine.
 In this context the structure formed by polynomials is a degenerate kind of tricategory, called a 2-bicategory, which roughly speaking is a bicategory whose homs are 2-categories instead of categories.
 However except for this change, the theory works \emph{in the same way} as for categories.
-Though it must be said that our treatment of the 1-categorical version of the theory in sections(\ref{sec:exponentiable-morphisms})-(\ref{sec:enriched-bicat-poly}) was tailored in order to make the previous sentence true (in addition to giving the desired generalisation).
+In fact our treatment of the 1-categorical version of the theory in Section \ref{sec:Poly-in-Cats} was tailored in order to make the previous sentence true (in addition to giving the desired generalisation).

-Just as one may easily consider monads within any bicategory, one may easily consider pseudo-monads within any 2-bicategory.
-The canonical examples described in section(\ref{sec:examples}) are in fact polynomial pseudo-monads, that is to say, pseudo-monads within the 2-bicategories $\Polyc{\ca K}$ established in section(\ref{sec:2-categorical-version}).
-These examples arise from two sources.
-One is from the theory of fibrations within a finitely complete 2-category \cite{Str74}.
-The other is that a classifying discrete opfibration in the sense of \cite{Web2top} within a nice enough $\ca K$ determines a polynomial pseudo-monad, whose associated pseudo-monad on $\ca K$ amounts, in the paradigmatic example, to the usual Fam-construction.